 She just smiles and waves goodbye.
 Charlie watches me as I walk over to him, and I concentrate on not tripping over the other students’ bags that are scattered haphazardly in the aisles before I get there.

 “You and Clarisse fighting already?”
-He asks as I slide into the desk beside his.
+He asks as I slide into the desk in front of his.
 “It’s the first class block.
 You’ve still got a whole day to go.”

 “Let’s just get started,” I grumble as I open my notebook to a clean page.